okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 2. cfn-signal: A simple wrapper to signal an AWS CloudFormation CreationPolicy or WaitCondition, enabling you to sync other resources in the stack with the application being ready.
 This can give us the yes/no if succssful.
 3. cfn-get-metadata: A wrapper script making it easy to retrieve either all metadata defined for a resource or path to a specific key or subtree of the resource metadata.
 4. cfn-hup: A daemon to check for updates to metadata and execute custom hooks when the changes are detected.

+The usual flow? cfn-init, then cfn-signal, then optionally cfn-hup.